Extraordinary Jubilee Year of Mercy, December 8, 2015–November 20, 2016:

 Parish Council Committees:

-The parish’s Word, Worship, Witness, and Fellowship committees encourage parishioners to participate on any of these committees.
+The Word, Worship, Witness, and Fellowship committees welcome parishioners to participate on the committees.
 If you have an interest in religious education, liturgy, social outreach, and the social life of the parish, then please consider participating on the committee of your choice.
 There is a list of committee chairpersons on the web page with email addresses.
-If you are interested in participating please contact the chairperson and express your interest.
+If you are interested in participating please contact the chairperson and express you interest.

 Annual Vets’ Breakfast:

-The third annual vets’ breakfast will be held next Sunday, November 6, 2016 at the Trumansburg American Legion Post 770 4431 Seneca Road, Trumansburg at 8:00 a.m.
-It is a complimentary breakfast for military veterans and active service personnel and their families.
-Please RSVP by calling 607-387-4212 to help with the meal planning, but drop-ins are always welcome.
+The third annual vets’ breakfast will be held Sunday, November 6, at the Trumansburg American Legion Post 770 4431 Seneca Road, Trumansburg at 8:00 a.m.
+It is a complimentary breakfast for military veterans and active service personnel and their families, Please RSVP by calling 607-387-4212 to help with the meal planning, but drop-ins are always welcome.

 Pregnancy Care Center of the Finger Lakes: